Tamryn Spruill

 • about

-A raucous roller-coaster history of the WNBA, from celebrated start-up to lean years, and on to the recent boom, from a passionate sports journalist
+A raucous roller-coaster history of the WNBA that shows how the WNBA survived, evolved, and changed professional sports, from celebrated start-up to lean years, and on to the recent boom, from a passionate award-winning independent journalist

 The history of the WNBA is an epic one, and in The W, journalist Tamryn Spruill tells the full thrilling story.
 This is a three-decade tale of tenacious athletes, devoted fans, and a vibrant, diverse league that struggled for years to find a firm footing in the wider sports culture.